 While it might not seem like ergonomics has a place in the retail setting, you’d be surprised.
-No matter the industry, investing in your workers’ ergonomic comfort can improve your workplace.
+Investing in your workers’ ergonomic comfort can give you a fresh, new approach to safety in the retail workplace.

 When your employees are operating in a safe, comfortable environment with the proper ergonomic accessories and practices in play, you can increase ROI and avoid expensive insurance claims.